tpmn/gat/ApplovinMAX_SDK_EN/README.md

 ### About Response status Callback Function

 - This function need to define addtional actions for SDK to take according to response status.
-- The name of callbackFunction can be changed freely.
+- The name of callback Function can be changed freely.

 ### Response Callback Function status parameter